This is a gear review about the Best Hydration Bladders for Hiking and Backpacking 2023.

 > Bite valve can leak on very rare occasions

-Even with the range of water capacity, the design of the bladders means it would easily slip into a backpack while taking up minimal space.
+Even with the range of water capacity, the design of the hydration reservoir means it would easily slip into a backpack while taking up minimal space.

-It is also incredibly durable with the bladder primarily made of a strong, flexible plastic called thermoplastic polyurethane, meaning it will last for as long as you need and even beyond.
+The Osprey Hydraulics is a durable hydration bladder.
+The updated bladder is primarily made of a strong, flexible plastic called thermoplastic polyurethane, meaning it will last for as long as you need and even beyond.

 Overall, the Osprey Hydraulics Reservoir is one of the best water bladders for desert hiking.